Sciatica – Symptoms and Simple Pain Relief Methods

 Try These 3 Easy Home Treatment Options

 If you experience a flare up, try the following helpful tips to reduce the pain.
-You should also seek advice from your physio as soon as practicable.

 - Heat or Ice Packs